-The department has also invested R14,7 million for the installation of the Audio-Visual Remand system to facilitate the postponement of criminal cases via a high quality audiovisual link between a correctional centre and a court.
 The DoJ&CD's legislative mandate provides for a high court in every province.
 The Mpumalanga High Court was completed in 2016/17, bringing the total of high courts in the country to 14:

-- the Eastern Cape has four high courts located in Grahamstown, Port Elizabeth, Mthatha and Bhisho
+the Eastern Cape has four high court located in Grahamstown, Port Elizabeth, Mthatha and Bhisho

-- the Free State High Court in Bloemfontein
+- · the Free State High Court in Bloemfontein

 - Gauteng has two high courts, one in Pretoria (North Gauteng) and one in Johannesburg (South Gauteng)

 - KwaZulu-Natal also has two high courts, in Pietermaritzburg and in Durban

 - the Limpopo High Court in Polokwane

 - the Northern Cape High Court in Kimberley

 - the North West High Court in Mafikeng

 - the Western Cape High Court in Cape Town.